 - Appoint a director or administrator for protocols to ensure that the established protocols issued by the competent authorities are followed.

-- Provide directions to clients and staff on sanitizing their hands before and after boarding or alighting off ferries.
+- Provide directions to clients and staff on sanitizing their hands before and after boarding and disembarking ferries.

-- Conduct mandatory health and safety training on COVID-19 for all ferry crew and staff.
+- Conduct mandatory health and safety training regarding COVID-19 for all ferry crew and staff.

-- Use digital channels (such as social media, phone applications, text messages, digital billboards), and other channels (such as placing posters inside the ferry and in passenger lounges) to raise awareness of employees, passengers and ferry crews about Covid-19 disease, in line with directives of the Ministry of Health.
+- Use digital channels (such as social media, phone applications, text messages, digital billboards), and other channels (such as placing posters inside the ferry and in passenger lounges) to raise awareness of employees, passengers and ferry crews about COVID-19, in line with directives of the Ministry of Health.